thycotic/privman-docs/app-control/filters/types/application/sff/batch.md

 [priority]: # (2)
 # Batch File Example

+In this example we are creating a policy to deny running a test.bat file.

 ## Creating the File Filter for .bat Files

 In this example we are creating a filter for the target executing .bat files.